v-sbradley/bacx-pr/topics/topic-types.md

 - A *deprecated* feature is not in active development and may be removed in a future update.

 ### Title
-- Titles should be written as “Removed or deprecated features in "Product name".
+- Titles should be written as “Removed or deprecated features in &lt;Product name&gt;".

 ### Example
 [Removed or deprecated features in Dynamics 365 Finance](https://docs.microsoft.com/dynamics365/finance/get-started/removed-deprecated-features-finance)